MSaami/Khabrachin/README.md

 ```
 - open `localhost:9000` in your browser and you should face with Laravel index page.

+## Update News Frequently

 ## Montoring
-To monitor our system we have a tools named Telescope which you can access it thorough `localhost:9000/telescope
+To monitor our system we have a tools named Telescope which you can access it thorough `localhost:9000/telescope`

 ## APIs